SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/tutorials/Using_visio_to_control_dashboard_feed_components.md

 1. Save the Visio file.

-For each table row that was added in step 1, a child shape should be displayed on the visual overview of the *Generic Virtual Connector* element.Each shape will have its own button that, when clicked, will open the dashboard that was created in step 2.
+For each table row that was added in step 1, a child shape should now be displayed on the visual overview of the *Generic Virtual Connector* element.
+Each shape will have its own button that, when clicked, will open the dashboard that was created in step 2.
 Depending on the button that was clicked, the URL will be fed with the appropriate table index information so that the parameter feed on the dashboard automatically selects the index associated with the button's row, and the *State* component will display the corresponding results.

 ## Learning paths